 Along with cleansers, makeup can be the number one culprit for antagonizing sensitive skin.
 And usually we just use more of it in a desperate attempt to cover up unsightly blotches.
 Makeup can contain all sorts of irritants, including color and chemical fragrance.
 Safe colors are made from mica flakes and iron oxides.
 Look for safe makeup brands such as W3LL People, which uses FDA approved colors and iron oxides in, for example, its Nudist ColorBalm ($19.50).
 Read more on ingredients to avoid and safe alternatives.

 Chemical sunscreen ingredients such as oxybenzone, homosalate and octinoxate are toxic and well-known irritants.
 Whenever possible, simply avoid them and go for a mineral sunscreen active — zinc oxide or titanium dioxide.
 A good compromise is a sunscreen that combines minerals with the least irritating chemicals, such as Amarte Ultra Veil Sunscreen SPF50 ($45).
 Read more on sunscreen safety.

 At the first sign of a flare-up, I will usually reach for Exederm.
 Although strictly speaking it is for eczema, it works a treat on rosacea and plain old zits.
 Learn to love LED light — red and blue light treatments are very helpful for rosacea and calming the skin (a nice bonus, while you work on those wrinkles).
 And I no longer see red thanks to a daily dab on Medik8 Red Alert ($60 in the shop) on my cheeks — it has the cutting edge anti-ager teprenone that is also helpful for hypersensitivity, rosacea and broken veins.
 Vitamin D is also an effective ingredient for preventing rosacea flare-ups.
-Topical sources are hard to come by, so be grateful for Elizabeth Dehn for One Love Organics Vitamin D Moisture Mist ($39 in the shop).
+Topical sources are hard to come by, so be grateful for Elizabeth Dehn for One Love Organics Vitamin D Moisture Mist ($39).
 Read more on treating rosacea.